stevie-mayhew/silverstripe-framework/docs/en/01_Tutorials/05_Dataobject_Relationship_Management.md

 Now we have a fairly good picture of how students relate to their projects.
 But students generally have somebody looking them over the shoulder.
 In our case, that's the "mentor".
-Each project can have many of them, and each mentor can have one or more projects.
+Each project can have many of them, and each mentor can be have one or more projects.
 They're busy guys!
 This is called a *many-many* relationship.

 The first step is to create the `Mentor` object and set the relation with the `Project` page type.